pavloshargan/whoisbadai/README.md

 # whoisbadai 🪢

+This is first app in the world that uses an Airpod as a handheld IMU controller

 Turn your **left AirPod into a digital whip**.
 Hold it in your hand, crack it like a whip, and an animated whip lashes across your screen with a sound — then fades out when you stop.